 Find out what you’ll do in an advertising design job—and what education you’ll need.

-And good advertising has a way of sticking with you, whether it’s a memorable jingle, a clever catch-phrase or a beautiful image.
+Good advertising has a way of sticking with you, whether it’s a memorable jingle, a clever catch-phrase or a beautiful image.

 In order to capture consumer’s attention and stick in their memory, an advertising design job blends psychology, marketing and creativity into a seamless presentation.